-Luciana Del Mar Flashes Cleavage & Booty In Semi-Sheer Lingerie Set
+Luciana Del Mar Flashes Cleavage In Semi-Sheer Lingerie Set

-Luciana Del Mar ramped up her sex appeal for her latest Instagram update on Tuesday morning.
-The busty brunette offered up a look at her bodacious bod while sharing an important message about love.
+Luciana Del Mar ramped up the sex appeal for her latest Instagram update on Tuesday morning.
+The busty brunette offered a look at her bodacious bod while sharing an important message about love.

 In the killer shots, Luciana looked hotter than ever while she posed in a semi-sheer lingerie set.
 The clingy bra featured see-through material that was complemented by a thick satin piece across the front.
 The garment included frilly trim and small red flower embellishments to add a pop of color.

-The thin straps allowed fans a peek at her muscular arms and shoulders.
-Meanwhile, the deep neckline exposed the model’s massive cleavage.
+The thin straps accentuated her toned arms and shoulders.
+Meanwhile, the deep neckline exposed the model's massive cleavage.
 She added a pair of miniscule undies to the mix.

-The black panties rested high over her voluptuous hips and accentuated her round booty and thick thighs in the process.
+The black panties rested high over her voluptuous hips, emphasizing her thick thighs in the process.
 Her flat tummy and killer abs were also highlighted in the ensemble.
-She accessorized the style with a pair of studded earrings, and a ring on her finger.
+She accessorized the style with a pair of stud earrings and a ring on her finger.
 She wore a bangle bracelet on her wrist as well.

 In the first photo, Luciana sat with her legs pressed tightly together and her knees bent as she lounged on a white sofa.
 She arched her back and pushed her chest outward while grabbing at her panties.

-The second shot featured her in a similar position, but with one hand placed behind her for balance, and the other resting over a decorative pillow.
-Her chin was angled toward the ground and her eyebrows raised as she gave a steamy stare into the lens.
+The second shot featured her in a similar position but with one hand placed behind her for balance and the other resting over a decorative pillow.
+Her chin was angled down and her eyebrows raised as she directed a steamy stare into the lens.

 In the caption of the post, Luciana told fans that she believes love to be the most powerful, yet unknown, energy in the world.

-“Absolutely amazing, this pic is my favourite [sic] of yours,” one follower declared.
+"Absolutely amazing, this pic is my favourite of yours," one follower declared.

 "You're sooo beautiful," another gushed.